build-on-aws/bedrock-agents-streamlit/README.md

 ![KB prompt](Streamlit_App/images/kb_prompt.png)

 - Test Prompts:
-  1. "Give me a summary of financial market developments and open market operations in January 2023."
+  1. Give me a summary of financial market developments and open market operations in January 2023.
-  2. "Can you provide information about inflation or rising prices?"
+  2. Can you provide information about inflation or rising prices?
-  3. "What can you tell me about the Staff Review of the Economic & Financial Situation?"
+  3. What can you tell me about the Staff Review of the Economic & Financial Situation?

 ### Testing the Bedrock Agent
-- While in the Bedrock console, select “Agents” under the Orchestration tab, then the agent you created.
+- While in the Bedrock console, select **Agents** under the Orchestration tab, then the agent you created.
 You should be able to enter prompts in the user interface provided to test your knowledge base and action groups from the agent.

 ![Agent test](Streamlit_App/images/agent_test.png)

 - Example prompts fot Knowledge Base:
-   1. "Give me a summary of financial market developments and open market operations in January 2023"
+   1. Give me a summary of financial market developments and open market operations in January 2023
-   2. "Tell me the participants view on economic conditions and economic outlook"
+   2. Tell me the participants view on economic conditions and economic outlook
-   3. "Provide any important information I should know about inflation, or rising prices"
+   3. Provide any important information I should know about inflation, or rising prices
-   4. "Tell me about the Staff Review of the Economic & financial Situation"
+   4. Tell me about the Staff Review of the Economic & financial Situation

 - Example prompts for Action Groups:
-   1. "Create a portfolio with 3 companies in the real estate industry"
+   1. Create a portfolio with 3 companies in the real estate industry
-   2. "Create portfolio of 3 companies that are in the technology industry"
+   2. Create portfolio of 3 companies that are in the technology industry
-   3. "Provide more details on these companies"
+   3. Provide more details on these companies
-   4. "Create a new investment portfolio of companies"
+   4. Create a new investment portfolio of companies
-   5. "Do company research on TechStashNova Inc."
+   5. Do company research on TechStashNova Inc.

 - Example prompt for KB & AG
-    1. "Send an email to test@example.com that includes the company portfolio and FOMC summary" `(The logic for this method is not implemented to send emails)`
+    1. Send an email to test@example.com that includes the company portfolio and FOMC summary `(The logic for this method is not implemented to send emails)`

 ## Step 8: Setting Up Cloud9 Environment (IDE)

 1. Navigate in the Cloud9 management console.
-Then, select “Create Environment”
+Then, select **Create Environment**

 ![create_environment](Streamlit_App/images/create_environment.png)

 2. Here, you will enter the following values in each field
-   - Name: Bedrock-Environment (Enter any name)
+   - **Name**: Bedrock-Environment (Enter any name)
-   - Instance type: t3.small
+   - **Instance type**: t3.small
-   - Platform: Ubuntu Server 22.04 LTS
+   - **Platform**: Ubuntu Server 22.04 LTS
-   - Timeout: 1 hour
+   - **Timeout**: 1 hour

 ![ce2](Streamlit_App/images/ce2.png)

-   - Once complete, select the "Create" button at the bottom of the screen.
+   - Once complete, select the **Create** button at the bottom of the screen.
 The environment will take a couple of minutes to spin up.
 If you get an error spinning up Cloud9 due to lack of resources, you can also choose t2.micro for the instance type and try again.
 (The Cloud9 environment has Python 3.10.12 version at the time of this publication)

 ![ce3](Streamlit_App/images/ce3.png)

-3. Navigate back to the Cloud9 Environment, then select "open" next to the Cloud9 you just created.
+3. Navigate back to the Cloud9 Environment, then select **open** next to the Cloud9 you just created.
 Now, you are ready to setup the Streamlit app!

 ![environment](Streamlit_App/images/environment.png)